 We must not only pursue a whole-of-government approach to counter terrorism but a whole-of-government perspective as well.

 We cannot do this alone.
 We need our coalition partners.

 I want to mention one last point where I think we have to be very careful in our language and in our actions.
-Quite frankly, anti-Muslim promises and songs about instituting a Muslim ban on immigration, profiling and increased violence on Muslims threaten to isolate the United States.
-To me, that is counter to the strategies we need in order to fight extremists.
-So identifying Islam itself as a terrorist source, thinking somehow that directly attacking the religion of over 1.6 billion people will make them more willing to help us is just fallacy.
+Quite frankly, anti-Muslim promises and songs about instituting a Muslim ban on immigration, profiling, and increased violence on Muslims threaten to isolate the United States.
+To me, that is counter to the strategies we need to fight extremists.
+Identifying Islam itself as a terrorist source, thinking somehow that directly attacking the religion of over 1.6 billion people will make them more willing to help us is just fallacy.
 We need to recognize that there is a global effort to stop extremists, and what we say and what we do has a major impact on that.

 So, Mr. Chairman, I look forward to hearing from our witnesses.
 I would like to just conclude by pointing out that we have self-grown terrorists here.
 We have to deal with those issues.
-Significant attacks have been carried out here by persons motivated
+Significant attacks have been carried out here by persons motivated by racism, by homophobia, by radical political objectives, and that needs also to be part of our equation.

-- 1 by racism, by homophobia, by radical political objectives, and that needs also to be part - 2 of our equation. - 3 So I look forward to this hearing.
-I look forward to working with all the - 4 members of this committee to make America safe. - 5 THE CHAIRMAN.
+So I look forward to this hearing.
+I look forward to working with all the members of this committee to make America safe.

+The CHAIRMAN.
 Thank you, sir.
 I appreciate that.
-I appreciate those comments. - 6 I might take a personal privilege here for just one moment to welcome Tim Kaine - 7 back.
+I appreciate those comments.

+I might take a personal privilege here for just one moment to welcome Tim Kaine back.
 It is good to have you back here.
-I know you have had quite an adventure, and I - 8 look forward to hearing about it. - 9 SENATOR KAINE.
-What I did on my summer vacation. - 10 [Laughter.] - 11 THE CHAIRMAN.
-I understand you have quite a star that you have added to the - 12 committee that this may be the first hearing.
-Is that correct? - SENATOR CARDIN.
-If I might, Jessica Lewis is the staff director for the - 14 Democrats on the Senate Foreign Relations Committee.
-She comes to this committee - with a great deal of experience, having worked with Senator Menendez, having worked - 16 with Linda Reed on intelligence issues, and has a vast knowledge of the Senate Foreign - 17 Relations portfolio.
-So it is wonderful to have her working as part of our team. - THE CHAIRMAN.
-We have had a lot of interaction with her because of the role she - 19 played, and we certainly look forward to working with her here on the committee. - With that, welcome.
+I know you have had quite an adventure, and I look forward to hearing about it.

+Senator Kaine.
+What I did on my summer vacation.
+[Laughter.]
+The Chairman.
+I understand you have quite a star that you have added to the committee and that this may be their first hearing.
+Is that correct?

+Senator Cardin.
+If I might, Jessica Lewis is the staff director for the Democrats on the Senate Foreign Relations Committee.
+She comes to this committee with a great deal of experience, having worked with Senator Menendez, having worked with Linda Reed on intelligence issues, and has a vast knowledge of the Senate Foreign Relations portfolio.
+So it is wonderful to have her working as part of our team.
+The CHAIRMAN.
+We have had a lot of interaction with her because of the role she played, and we certainly look forward to working with her here on the committee.

+With that, welcome.